query-ai/ocsf-schema/enhancement-proposals/001-security-finding-to-device.md

 This relationship has been discussed in the OCSF Slack workspace; while it seems to have buy-in, it hasn't been implemented.

+Note: We should continue to map IP and hostname to observables.
+Observables should represent point-in-time IP and hostname information; named relationships should represent current state information, perhaps by way of identifiers like CrowdStrike's `agent_id`.

 ## Positive Consequences

 We will be able to better present and search on this very relevant information.

 ## Negative Consequences